Comprehensive guide to intelligent automation

 What is intelligent automation?

-Tech like ChatGPT and Midjourney are grabbing today’s news headlines—at this point, you’ve probably tested it out yourself.
+Techs like ChatGPT and Midjourney have transformed our lives completely in such a short time.
 But automation isn’t an unproven tech stretching its legs for the first time.
-For example, RPA bots date back to the 2000s.
-Businesses used it to crunch basic numbers and populate Excel spreadsheets with content scraped from the web.
-Today, artificial intelligence is launching a new era of automation, marrying the two into a new moniker: intelligent automation.
+For example, RPA bots date back to the 2000s, where businesses used it to crunch numbers and populate Excel spreadsheets with content.
+Today, artificial intelligence is launching a new era of automation: intelligent automation.

 The combination of these technologies creates a sophisticated system that can handle complex tasks—without human intervention.